What is Diluted EPS?

 The formula for calculating the diluted EPS is as follows.

-The notable difference between the diluted and basic EPS is that the common share count is adjusted for the exercising of dilutive securities, which in effect, increases the number of common shares outstanding.
+The notable difference between the diluted and basic EPS is that the common share count is adjusted for the exercising of dilutive securities.
+In effect, that added step increases the number of common shares outstanding.

 The weighted average of post-diluted common shares and the treasury stock method (TSM) is ordinarily used to calculate the denominator.